About

 We have found out about how Darth Vader’s costume was painted for Star Wars, the craft of cinematography from the cameraman on Stanley Kubrick’s 2001: A Space Odyssey, and just quite how much attention you need to pay to continuity from the script supervisor on The Shining.
 And we also have discovered some amazing stories that no one has ever heard, including a heartbreaking story about the temporary closure of Elstree Studios in the 1990s.
 We want to share these stories with you.

 The project not only records interviews and holds public events, but seeks to create new academic research about Elstree and Borehamwood’s studios.
 We are in the process of creating digital VR recreations of several of the studios, as many have been demolished or substantially changed over the past 100 years.
 We give academic papers, contribute to conferences and speak at major events.
-Most recently we were invited to give the second annual Stanley Kubrick lecture at the Design Museum.
+In 2019 Howard was invited to give the second annual Stanley Kubrick lecture at the Design Museum, in which he discussed the making of The Shining.

 The Elstree Project will interest fans of film and television from the 1920s to the present day.